Thessaloniki Metro: Line 2 (Kalamaria Extension)

 Line 2 of the Thessaloniki metro, also known as Kalamaria Extension (Επέκταση Καλαμαριάς) extends the metro system to Kalamaria, the second-largest municipality in the Thessaloniki urban area and the 18th-most-populous in Greece.
 Similar in construction to Line 1, it has two parallel single-track tunnels on a 4.78 km route between and and adds five stations to the network.
 Construction on the project began in 2013, with a budget of €518 million ($ million).
 By 31 July 2018, the extension was 60 percent completed.
-Although construction began seven years after Line 1, it is expected to fully enter service just a year after Line 1, on 30 November 2025.
-This is due to the lack of major archaeological works, enabling the project to proceed without delays.
-The latest Elliniko Metro financial statement puts the extension's cost at €568 million ($ million).
-An April 2019 update raised the estimated cost to €640 million ($ million).
-The line is made up of 16 stations, 11 of which are also stations served by Line 1.
+Despite construction starting seven years after Line 1, the extension became operational on 27 August 2026, bringing the total number of stations to 18.
+This was due to the lack of major archaeological works, which enabled the project to proceed without major delays.
+The latest Elliniko Metro financial statement puts the extension's cost at €568 million.